MartinThoma/MartinThoma.github.io/_drafts/2014-01-20-highend-notebooks.md

 * Explain your version names!
 * Provide a possibility to compare your products.
 * Provide a possibility to filter your products by technical specification.
+* Add an image of your product to Wikipedia Commons